OmriNaor/OmriNaor/README.md

 - 👨‍💻 Check my repositories to see my projects

-- ⚡ Fun fact Java is my favorite language and I love to program games the most
+- ⚡ Fun fact I am a Marvel geek and one of the biggest life size statues collector

 <h3 align="left">Connect with me:</h3>